Ms. Renee Harris

 Office of International Programs, HU 136

 Sending students abroad is a partnership with students, parents and the university.
 We realize that you will have questions and if our website or your son/daughter cannot answer those questions, we will be happy to discuss the study abroad process and program information with you.
-However, due to the FERPA federal regulation, we will not be able to discuss specific information regarding your son/daughter; however, if your son/daughter is willing to sign a waiver form indicating the specific information to be shared with you, we will be more than happy to discuss specific matters regarding your son/daughter.
+Please keep in mind that due to the FERPA federal regulation, we will not be able to discuss specific information regarding your son/daughter; however, if your son/daughter is willing to sign a waiver form indicating the specific information to be shared with you, we will be more than happy to discuss specific matters regarding your son/daughter.

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.

 Founded in 1425, K.U.Leuven is the oldest Catholic university in the world and one of the premier academic institutions in the Lowlands.
 This picturesque, historically rich university has a vibrant intellectual and social life.
 The K.U.Leuven has about 40,000 students; almost 6,000 of whom are internationals.
 It is world-renowned for philosophy and theology, but our students take courses in many other departments as well.